karpovichpv/Lookup/README.md

 ## Roadmap

-- [ ] Add reading user properties from the drawing for parts
+- [ ] Reading user properties from the drawing for parts
+- [ ] Writting user properties to the elements
+- [ ] Getting report properties for the certain parts (list of properties is getting from .lst file)

 ## Credits